Introduction

 Learning how to make shampoo at home is a rewarding and practical skill.
 It gives you full control over the ingredients, making your hair care routine safer and more personalized.
 For anyone sensitive to chemicals or simply curious about crafting natural solutions, homemade shampoo offers an excellent option.

-This article will guide you through the basic process of making shampoo, explain how to tailor ingredients to your hair type, and show how to enhance its fragrance and effectiveness.
-By the end, you’ll know how to make and customize your own shampoo confidently.
+This article will guide you through the basic process of how to make shampoo, explain how to tailor ingredients to your hair type, and show how to enhance its fragrance and effectiveness.
+By the end, This step-by-step DIY shampoo recipe helps you learn how to make your own shampoo using simple, natural ingredients

 Benefits of Making Your Own Shampoo